digitalrebar/provision/doc/ux/portal/controlux.rst

 * Switch to Change/Stage Map - This screen shows the Workflow processes available and how the process order from one state to the next.
 Steps can be added to Workflows and a Workflow Wizard is available to create a new Workflow.
 * Refresh - Update the Workflow list with the latest available Workflows
-* Filter - Select which Workflow to list by Available, Key, Name, ReadOnly, and Valid
 * Add - Add a new Workflow
 * Clone - Clone a Workflow
 * Delete - Delete a Workflow